in2code-de/luxletter/Documentation/Installation/Index.md

 ### Site configuration

 You must define one unsubscribe pid per site configuration.
-This is relevant the unsubscribe plugin of luxletter.
+This is relevant to the unsubscribe plugin of luxletter.
 You can also use a pid outside the site or simply use one unsubscribe page for multiple sites.
-Nevertheless the PID must be defined in every site configuration.
+Nevertheless, the PID must be defined in every site configuration.

 **Attention** Be aware to use a full domain name in base (Entry point) settings of your site configuration.
 Good: `https://www.domain.org/` - Bad: `/`